josiahH-cf/prompt-automation/README.md

 ## Usage

 Press **Ctrl+Shift+J** to launch the GUI.
 Select the basic template and fill in any required values.
+After entering values an editable review window appears.
+Press **Ctrl+Enter** to finish (copies and closes) or **Ctrl+Shift+C** to copy without closing.
+To skip a placeholder leave it blank and submit with **Ctrl+Enter** – the entire line is removed from the final prompt.
 The rendered text is copied to your clipboard but not pasted automatically.

 The hotkey system automatically:
 - Tries to launch the GUI first